bediger4000/fair-coin-flipping/README.md

 is very slightly biased.
 So I wrote [a program ](intntest.go) to test that.
 It's not biased that I can tell.

+As far as interview questions go, it won't test any programming knowledge.
+The question is phrased in a way that the candidate gets nudged towards maybe calculating log<sub)2</sub> of numbers.
+Unless the position is for numerical analyst, you don't want this.
+Even if someone writes the same sort of simulation I did, there's very little programming, no room for the candidate to riff on test cases, corner cases or potential optimizations.
+It doesn't even demand much error handling.

+A silly question for an interview.